Ali2500/ViCaS/README.md

 ### Task-specific Evaluation

-If you're only interested in one of the tasks, you can completely omit the annotations for the other task from the prediction files and run the evaluation as follows.
+The following instructions are for evaluating just one of the tasks.
+In this case, the prediction files need not contain .
 Note that LG-VIS evaluation does not require any GPUs.

 - **Video Captioning Only:**